My Secret Bully

 The Berenstain Bears and the Bully

-Sister is the victim of bullying at school.
+Sister is the victim of teasing and aggression at school.
 When she comes home one day with injuries she suffered at the hands of Tuffy, Brother decides he needs to stand of for his sibling.
 But much to his surprise, Tuffy is a girl and Brother doesn't want to hit her retaliation.
 Will Sister be able to stand up for herself and put a stop to this bullying once and for all?
-This story's emphasis physical bullying will open up a conversation with your own children about the right and wrong way to handle it.
+This story's emphasis physical abuse will open up a conversation with your own children about the right and wrong way to handle it.

 The Bully Blockers Club

-Instead of looking at the bully as a villain, this important story turns narrative around and asks reader to consider trying to understand the behavior.
+Instead of looking at the aggressor as a villain, this important story turns narrative around and asks reader to consider trying to understand the behavior.
 Elephant has spread the word that Bunny is a big bully and warns everyone to stay away.
 Fortunately, Kitty doesn't just accept this statement as fact and decides to do some investigating.
 After asking a lot of questions and making a lot of observations, Kitty concludes that Bunny is misunderstood and deserves a second chance.
-An important book to add to your child's collection that will open up dialogue and perhaps lead to some empathy for the bully.
+An important book to add to your child's collection that will open up dialogue and perhaps lead to some empathy.

 Restart

-In this timeless, coming-of-age story, a popular football player who has a reputation as a bully, experiences a blow to the head causing amnesia.
+In this timeless, coming-of-age story, a popular football player who has a bad reputation, experiences a blow to the head causing amnesia.
 This injury, which erases his memory, gives him an opportunity to come back as a nicer, more compassionate version of himself.
 Chase learns who he used to be based on stories about how he treated people in the past.
 After a journey of introspection, he realizes he no longer wishes to be the same person.
-A remarkable, thought-provoking novel from the perspective of a former bully.
+A remarkable, thought-provoking novel from the perspective of a former mean kid.

 Jake Drake, Bully Buster